tetratelabs/istio-distro.io/content/en/blog/istio-security/index.md

 - Envoy proxy extensions: manage telemetry and auditing
 - Configuration API server: distributes authentication, authorization policies and secure naming information

-A> Policy Enforcement Point (PEP) is a component that serves as a gatekeeper to a resource.
+> Policy Enforcement Point (PEP) is a component that serves as a gatekeeper to a resource.

 Let's look at the architecture diagram in the figure below for different components and their responsibilities.